azmrobb/CleanDataProject/CodeBook.md

 groupedData | Average all measurements in allData grouped by activity and subject

 ### Output
-This _CleanData.R_ script writes the follwing space separated text files to the present working directory (~).
+This _run_analysis.R_ script writes the follwing space separated text files to the present working directory (~).

 File  | Location  | Description
 ---   | ---   | ---